The Lion and the Rose

 Biltmore Candlelight Christmas Evenings (Nov 3 – Jan 5) – Create an evening to remember with warm candlelight, firelight, live music from choirs and musicians, and the extravagant holiday decor of the Biltmore House.
 You will be greeted with a 55-ft.
 Norway spruce decorated with thousands of lights and hundreds of hand-lit luminaires on the front lawn.
 See elaborate hand-decorated trees including the amazing 35-ft. live Fraser fir in the Banquet Hall, thousands of poinsettias, hundreds of wreaths and sprays, and miles of garland.

 Daytime tours are self-guided but it is recommended to make a reservation for a timed entry.
-Candlelight Evenings require a separate ticket for entry from daytime admission and advance reservations are required.
-Our tickets at The Lion and the Rose include the daytime visit with next day free and can be upgraded to the Candlelight Christmas Evenings ticket for an additional fee.
+Candlelight Evenings require a separate ticket for entry from daytime admission.
+Advance reservations are required.
+Our tickets at The Lion and the Rose include the daytime visit with next day free.
+Tickets can also be upgraded to the Candlelight Christmas Evenings ticket for an additional fee.
 All tickets include self-guided tours of Biltmore House and gardens, Antler Hill Village, and the Winery for a complimentary wine tasting.

 The Estate is open every day, including Thanksgiving, Christmas (9 AM-2 PM) and New Year’s Days.
 The house is open 9 AM-5 PM for daytime tours.
 Candlelight tours begin at 5:30 PM.

 Winter Lights at the NC Arboretum (Nov 16 – Dec 31) – Asheville’s brightest holiday tradition with over a half-a-million lights at The North Carolina Arboretum.
-Walk through an outdoor winter wonderland and enjoy unique displays and landscapes composed of more than half-a-million holiday lights.
+Walk through an outdoor winter wonderland.
+Enjoy unique displays and landscapes composed of more than half-a-million holiday lights.
 Listen to the sounds of your favorite holiday tunes or enjoy a cup of holiday-inspired cocoa, cider or beer.
 Proceeds generated from Winter Lights help support the Arboretum’s educational programs, exhibits and year-round.

 Old fashioned Dickens Christmas Festival (Nov 30 and Dec 1) – The historic district of Biltmore Village in Asheville transforms into an old fashioned village reminiscent of the days of Charles Dickens and A Christmas Carol.
-The Dickens in the Village festival is an immersive holiday experience featuring performances by strolling carolers, actors and musicians dressed in Dickensian era costumes.
-As you stroll the brick-lined streets of the Village during the festival, pick up freshly roasted chestnuts or hop on a horse-drawn carriage ride.
+The Dickens in the Village festival is an immersive holiday experience.
+It features performances by strolling carolers, actors and musicians dressed in Dickensian era costumes.
+As you stroll the brick-lined streets of the Village, pick up freshly roasted chestnuts or hop on a horse-drawn carriage ride.
 There will be 20 live entertainment acts strolling through the Village, a craft market, Old Time Photo Booth, kids crafts and the Mugs of Merriment, a Christmas beverage competition.

-Holly Jolly Christmas Trolley Tour (Mondays, Thursdays, Fridays and Saturdays Nov 23 – Dec 29th at 7pm)– A fun and festive celebration of the season featuring the sights and sounds of the holidays with stories of local holiday traditions and singing of classic Christmas carols.
+Holly Jolly Christmas Trolley Tour (Mondays, Thursdays, Fridays and Saturdays Nov 23 – Dec 29th at 7pm)– A fun and festive celebration of the season.
+It features the sights and sounds of the holidays with stories of local holiday traditions and singing of classic Christmas carols.
 Departs from The Olde World Christmas Shoppe in Biltmore Village.